-Interesting article today in The New York Times on continuing research on Michelle Obama‘s family tree, including DNA results that link her to distant cousins.
+Interesting article today in The New York Times on DNA results in Michelle Obama’s family tree.
+This continuing research on Michelle Obama‘s genealogy, include DNA results that link her to distant cousins.

 The discovery of this unexpected family tie between the nation’s most prominent black woman and a white, silver-haired grandmother from the Atlanta suburbs underscores the entangled histories and racial intermingling that continue to bind countless American families more than 140 years after the Civil War.